environmental-bioinformatics-master/2021_HW4A_Gene-Expression/README.md

 For sample SRR5004080, what % of reads aligned / mapped?
 > Answer:

-Note: This information will be automatically calculated for `salmon`, `kallisto`, and `bowtie2`, and is lurking somewhere in the files you’ve already produced.
-For `BWA`, add `samtools` to your conda environment and run this command:
+Hint: This information will be automatically calculated and is lurking somewhere in the files you’ve already produced.
-`samtools flagstat [FILENAME]`

 ## STEP 3.5: Count aligned reads (**BWA & bowtie2 only**)